MRT Line 3 (Metro Manila): Rolling stock

 The line runs light rail vehicles (LRV) in a regular three-car configuration.
 Four-car trains began operating by March 2022, although most trains remain running in three cars.
-The DOTr plans to convert all three-car trains to four-car trains by 2023.
+The DOTr planned to convert all three-car trains to four-car trains by 2023.
 Two train types run in the line, the latest being those purchased from CRRC Dalian, under the Aquino administration.